More About Inspirit Way Alchemy

 A Qigong class with Amadis is a mix of animation, meditation, visualisation and transmission practices.

-INSPIRIT WAY ALCHEMY combines and adapts a number of different practices for the Western psyche and needs of our times, specifically:
+INTERNAL QIGONG ALCHEMY combines and adapts traditional practices for the Western culture and needs of our times, and to facilitate its practice.
+These include Dao Hua Qi Gong and Bu Qi.

 Medical Qigong